RobYeez/DJ-IRS/README.md

 ## Available Scripts
-***Install firebase and bootstrap into your project *** npm install --save-dev react-bootstrap bootstrap npm install --save-dev -g firebase
+***Install firebase and bootstrap into your project *** npm install --save-dev react-bootstrap bootstrap AND npm install --save-dev -g firebase

 In the project directory, you can run: